TobiasSekan/DailyKanji/readme.md

 * 6 Kana types
   * Gojuuon, Gojuuon with dakuten, Gojuuon with handakuten
   * Yooon, Yooon with dakuten, Yooon with handakuten
-* Test can be answered via left mouse click, number key, menu entry or gamepad buttons
+* Test can be answered via mouse left-click, number key, menu entry or gamepad buttons
 * Switch to previous test or next test
 * Running answer timer, when time is over the test is automatically answered wrong
-* Mark possible wrong answers (via mouse right-click or shift + number)
+* Mark possible wrong answers via mouse right-click, shift + number key or menu entry
 * Highlight wrong and correct answers, when answer was wrong and/or correct
 * Show hint of all possible answers, when answer was wrong (can be hide and change via menu)
 * Wrong answered tests will be ask more often